 The opening lead shall be made face-down.
 The declaring side may initiate a review of the alerts made by their side and may question their non-screen mate about the defender's alerts.
+See also "LAW 20: Explanation of Calls" below.

 Opening leader's screen mate announces that the lead has been made, a defender raises the screen, and play proceeds.
 The screen is raised only to a level that permits all players to see all the cards.
 Dummy shall not look at an opponent's hand.